WallyZhao/Object-Oriented-Programming-Notes/lesson1.md

 ### Definition of Keywords

 1. Class: The built in keyword in Python 3 that allows you to create classes.

-'''
-	class ClassName: # Class names should always be capitalized pass # An Empty Block
+	* Class names should always been capitalized
-'''